It’s time… My favorite time of year. The time where I share big 2022 gardening goals with you.

 I have herb, vegetable, and butterfly gardens.
 The butterfly garden is 90 percent perennial and comes back each year on its own.

 One of my big 2020 gardening goals is growing herbs.
-The herb and veggies garden seeds are planted indoors and planted in May, just after Mother’s Day.
-I throw butterfly and humming birdseed in the butterfly garden in April and they have no trouble sprouting into glorious flowers.
+The herb and veggie garden seeds are planted indoors and planted in May, just after Mother’s Day.
+I throw butterflies and hummingbird seed in the butterfly garden in April, and they have no trouble sprouting into glorious flowers.
 I got the garden designs for all my beds from Better Homes and Gardens here

 Keep your tools organized.
 Here are some of my favorite tools that I love and use in my gardens.